owbezick/Principles-of-Data-Science-Curriculum/README.md

 * Activity 2: Graph Networks
 * Activity 3: Publishing Work
 ## Usage
-This repository is intended to be used as a curriculum.
+Rachel: This repository is intended to be used as a curriculum.
 Each module has an associated Wiki page, activity, and directory in the repository.
 ## Contributing
 ## Credits
 ## License